GPhMorin/GenLib.jl/README.md

 A pure Julia port of R's GENLIB genetics and genealogical library.

-If you use this project, please cite the original R package:
+If you use this project in a publication, please cite the original R package:

 ```bibtex
 @article{gauvin2015genlib,